tailongnguyen/Newspaper-Optical-Character-Recognition/README.md

 ### Usage

-I have not refined the code for training becauase installing warpctc is so complicated, but you can download [pretrained weights]() for testing purpose.
+I have not refined the code for training becauase installing warpctc is so complicated, but you can use pretrained weights for testing purpose.

 Run: